-- 6. In making my decision, I had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions in the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. advice received from Defence Security and Vetting Service
+- 5. In making my decision, I had regard to:

+- a. the terms of the request;

+- b. the content of the identified documents in issue;

+- c. relevant provisions in the FOI Act; and

+- d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines).